[email protected] Open daily from 10 - 1pm (closed Saturdays, public holidays and some Jewish holidays)

 READ MORE

-Initially farmers in the lower North Island, the Deckstons moved to Wellington when farm life became too onerous.
-They acquired a number of businesses and properties - and 20 years after first arriving in New Zealand they had accumulated enough wealth to help others.
+Initially farmers in Lower Hutt, the Deckstons moved to Wellington when farm life became too onerous.
+They acquired several businesses and properties, and 20 years after first arriving in New Zealand, they had accumulated enough wealth to help others.

-The children who came to the Deckston Orphanage all survived.
-Some assimilated fully into New Zealand life, while others moved to Australia (where there was a large Jewish community from Bialystok).
+Some of the children who came to the Deckston home assimilated fully into New Zealand life, while others moved to Australia, where there was a large Jewish community from Bialystok.

 Read Testimony Here